useplato/plato-client/examples/realevals/README.md

 ### 2. Implementing the Task Function

 The task function is an async function that performs the actual evaluation for each test case.
-Here's an example of a browser automation task:
+This is where you can run your agent.Here's an example of a simple browser automation task:

 ```python
 from playwright.async_api import async_playwright